 Red Lodge Clay Center Long-Term Resident 2010-11

 To intimately experience life is the wellspring of a meaningful existence.
 We all must eat and drink, though the way we approach these activities matters.
 For me it is the everyday details of life that hold the most significance, so mindfulness of the processes by which my pots are created is important.
 Subtleties of touch and gesture form the foundation of my work.
-Soft, quite colors are used to accentuate the food, drinks or flowers placed inside.
-Throughout the making process I like to keep things simple taking things as they come and accepting them for what they are.
-I am not interested in making beautiful pots, unique pots, or important pots… these judgments I find best left to others.
+Throughout the making process I like to keep things simple – taking things as they come and accepting them for what they are.
+I am not interested in making beautiful pots, unique pots, or important pots – these judgments I find best left to others.
 I am focused instead on openly accepting the process of making, thereby allowing this process to express its nature with a sense of ease and spontaneously.

 I am not trying to communicate a concept, nor highlight a particular technique.
 Concepts, techniques, and even the objects themselves are secondary to the experiences they afford.
-It is the experience of drinking warm coffee from a handmade mug, or sharing a meal with friends and family using sturdy, wheel thrown plates that invigorates my work.
+It is the experience of drinking warm coffee from a cherished mug or sharing a meal with friends and family using sturdy plates that invigorates my work.
 I see myself as a toolmaker, creating tools for the art of living.
-I do not want my work to stand apart… an object to be perceived.
+I do not want my work to stand apart – an object to be perceived.
 Rather, it is my hope that these pots will be seamlessly integrated into the flow of life, conversing with their users in an intimate way.
-Ultimately I hope my work goes straight to the heart.